One Big Union (concept): Founding organizations

 Members of the WFM "... saw no advantage to huddling within their traditional crafts; they sought to mobilize all workers across a given industry to confront employers – and governments – with their aggregate clout.
 With little stake in the status quo, they invested their faith in sweeping political programs to remedy the grim conditions in which they worked and lived."

 In 1905, WFM leaders initiated a meeting of thirty prominent socialists and labour radicals in Chicago.
 This group analysed industrial and social relations from the revolutionary viewpoint and drafted a manifesto.
-Enumerating labour's grievances, it criticized craft unions for creating a skilled aristocracy, and suggested "one big industrial union" embracing all industries and "founded on the class struggle".
+Enumerating labour's grievances, it criticized craft unions for creating a skilled aristocracy, and proposed "one big industrial union" embracing all industries and "founded on the class struggle".
 Printed in great quantities, this invitation to the first convention of the IWW was sent around the country.